bankai671/wordle-clone/README.md

 # Wordle Game Clone

-New York Times Wordle application clone on React and typescript
+New York Times Wordle application clone on React and Typescript

 ## Description